-- Rotate a broken province 180 degrees to indicate it is broken. - When a province is broken, the attacking player has the option of discarding any dynasty cards in that province.
-If this option is taken, the province is refilled facedown. - Ability text on a broken province is not active. - Dynasty cards may still be played from broken provinces, and broken provinces still refill following the standard game rules.
+- Rotate a province card 180 degrees or discard a province token to indicate the province is broken. - When a province is broken, the attacking player has the option of discarding any dynasty cards in that province.
+If this option is taken, the province is refilled facedown. - Ability text on a broken province card is not active.

-- If three of a player's non-stronghold provinces are broken, that player's stronghold becomes an eligible province against which attacks may be made.
-If a player's stronghold province is broken, that player loses the game. - If a province breaks for any reason other than through standard conflict resolution, the opponent of the player who controls that province is considered to have broken the province.
+- Dynasty cards may still be played from broken provinces, and broken provinces still refill following the standard game rules. - If three of a player's non-stronghold provinces are broken, that player's stronghold becomes an eligible province against which attacks may be made.
+If a player's stronghold province is broken, that player loses the game. - If a player does not have a stronghold province, they lose the game when all of their provinces are broken. - If a province breaks for any reason other than through standard conflict resolution, the opponent of the player who controls that province is considered to have broken the province. - If a player has multiple opponents, each of those players is considered to have broken the province.